kaisenlinux/manpages-dev/category/Backup/rsbackup.md

        Restore costs extra l-)

    Manual Restore
        The backup has the same layout, permissions etc as the original system, so it's perfectly possible to simply copy files from a backup directory to their proper location.

        Be careful to get file ownership right.
 The backup is stored with the same numeric user and group ID as the original system used.

        Until a backup is completed, or while one is being pruned, a corresponding .incomplete file will exist.
 Check for such a file before restoring any given backup.

    Restoring With rsync
-       Supposing that host chymax has a volume called users in which user home directories are backed up, and user rjk wants their entire home directory to  be  re‐ stored, an example restore command might be:
+       Supposing that host chymax has a volume called users in which user home directories are backed up, and user rjk wants their entire home directory to be  restored,  an  example  restore command might be:

            rsync -aSHAXz --numeric-ids /store/chymax/users/2010-04-01/rjk/. chymax:~rjk/.

-       You  could  add  the --delete option if you wanted to restore to exactly the status quo ante, or at the opposite extreme --existing if you only wanted to re‐ store files that had been deleted.
+       You  could  add  the  --delete  option  if you wanted to restore to exactly the status quo ante, or at the opposite extreme --existing if you only wanted to restore files that had been deleted.

        You might prefer to rsync back into a staging area and then pick files out manually.